Veronica Webb

 Veronica Webb is an American model, writer, and television personality.
-Born in Detroit, she comes from the original generation of supermodels who helped transform fashion into a global conversation.
-She has appeared on the covers of Vogue, Essence, and Elle, and was a runway favorite for designers including Gianni Versace, Azzedine Alaïa, Isaac Mizrahi, and Karl Lagerfeld at Chanel.
-In 1992, Webb made history as the first Black model to sign an exclusive cosmetics contract, joining Revlon and helping to expand the industry's definition of beauty.
-Beyond fashion, she has built a career as a writer and cultural commentator, contributing to The New York Times, Elle, and Interview.
-Her work explores beauty, wellness, and modern science through the lens of storytelling and self-discovery.
+Born in Detroit, she rose to prominence in the late 1980s and 1990s.
+She has appeared on the covers of Vogue, Essence, and Elle, and walked runways for designers including Gianni Versace, Azzedine Alaïa, Isaac Mizrahi, and Karl Lagerfeld at Chanel.
+In 1992, Webb became the first Black model to sign an exclusive cosmetics contract, with Revlon.
+She has contributed essays to The New York Times, Elle, and Interview.